PlaidCloud/website/content/en/docs/tutorials/security/cluster-level-pss.md

 1. Based on the risk posture applied to a cluster, a stricter Pod Security Standard like `restricted` might be a better choice.
 1. Exempting the `kube-system` namespace allows pods to run as `privileged` in this namespace.
-For real world use, the Kubernetes project strongly recommends that you apply strict RBAC policies that limit access to `kube-system`, following the principle of least privilege.
+For real world use, the PlaidCloud project strongly recommends that you apply strict RBAC policies that limit access to `kube-system`, following the principle of least privilege.